douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Quantum AI: The integration of quantum computing with AI has the potential to significantly accelerate processing capabilities and solve complex problems more efficiently.
     -   Neuromorphic Computing: Inspired by the human brain, neuromorphic computing aims to create more energy-efficient and powerful AI systems.
     -   Edge AI: This involves processing AI algorithms on local devices (like smartphones and IoT devices) rather than centralized data centers, leading to faster and more private data processing.
-    -   Explainable AI (XAI): There\'s a growing need for AI systems to be transparent and explainable, especially in critical applications.
+    -   Explainable AI (XAI): There's a growing need for AI systems to be transparent and explainable, especially in critical applications.
 XAI focuses on making AI decision-making processes understandable to humans.
     -   AI in Creative Industries: AI is not just for analytical tasks but is also making strides in creative fields like music composition, art, and content creation.

 In conclusion, the future of AI is poised to be transformative, marked by rapid advancements, broader applications, and an increased focus on ethical and governance issues.
 As AI continues to evolve, it will undoubtedly open up new possibilities and challenges, reshaping how we live and work.